miguehm/csv-to-db-fcc/README.md

 SELECT NombreMateria
 FROM Materia
 WHERE IdMateria IN (
     SELECT IdMateria
-  FROM Profesor_Imparte_Materia
+    FROM Clase
     WHERE IdProfesor IN (
         SELECT IdProfesor
         FROM Profesor
-      WHERE ApellidoPaterno LIKE '%Colmenares%'
+        WHERE ApellidoPaterno like '%colmenares%'
     )
 );
 ```